randy3k/UnitTesting-example/README.md

 Preparation
 ---
-1. Before to test anything, you have to install [UnitTesting](https://github.com/randy3k/UnitTesting) via Package Control or clone it from [source](https://github.com/randy3k/UnitTesting).
+1. Before testing anything, you have to install [UnitTesting](https://github.com/randy3k/UnitTesting) via Package Control or clone it from [source](https://github.com/randy3k/UnitTesting).
 2. Your package!
 In our case, it is [helloworld.py](https://github.com/randy3k/UnitTesting-example/blob/master/helloworld.py)
 3. You also have to know how to write unittest testcases.
 TestCases should be placed in `test*.py` under the directory `tests`.
 They are loaded by a modified [TestLoader](https://github.com/randy3k/UnitTesting/blob/master/loader.py).
     - ST2 developers should read [this](http://docs.python.org/2.6/library/unittest.html) for unittest documentation.